FedIIC: Towards Robust Federated Learning for Class-Imbalanced Medical Image Classification: Methodology

 \subsection{Inter-Client Contrastive Learning}

-The ideal embedding space is balanced where each class occupies a space uniformly as illustrated in Fig. \ref{space} (a).
-However, due to class imbalance or class missing, the occupation of classes becomes non-uniform, where the majority classes occupy larger space than the minority classes as shown in Fig. \ref{space} (b) and (c) \cite{liu2020deep}.
-In FL, the degrees of local imbalance $\Gamma$ of different clients can vary dramatically and may even be infinity due to class missing.
-As a result, each client may own a non-uniform and different embedding space occupation across clients as illustrated in Fig. \ref{space}, which in turn produces parameter difference and affects the convergence of FL.

-To address this, the key idea is to create a uniform embedding space occupation for all clients.
-Assuming a set of class-wise prototypes $V=\{v^1, v^2, ..., v^L\}$, we can adopt inter-client contrastive learning similar to PCL in FedProc \cite{mu2021fedproc} to calibrate the embedding space trained by
+Given limited local data under FL, the effectiveness of intra-client contrastive learning may be bounded.
+How to better utilize cross-client data from the global perspective is crucial for further performance improvement.
+Inspired by learning from prototypes \cite{mu2023fedproc,chen2022personalized,guo2022dual}, we propose inter-client contrastive learning.
+Assuming a set of shared class-wise prototypes $V=\{v^1, v^2, ..., v^L\}$ across clients, the local model can be trained by

 where $y_{i}$ is the label of sample $i$.
-When minimizing $\mathcal{L}_{Inter}$, the embedding of each sample will get close to the prototype of the same class while away from the prototypes of different classes.
-As prototypes are shared for all clients, clients tend to share a similar embedding space occupation.
+When minimizing $\mathcal{L}_{Inter}$, the embedding of each sample will get closer to the prototype of the same class while farther from the prototypes of different classes, encouraging local models to learn common attributes (\textit{i.e.} class-specific attributes) for samples with the same classes.

-To this end, how to produce high-quality prototypes is the key to inter-client contrastive learning.
-In previous studies, one common method to generate prototypes or global features in FL is uploading and aggregating extra information.
-For example, FedProc \cite{mu2021fedproc} and FedIRM \cite{liu2021federated} uploaded features to the server directly and CReFF \cite{shang2022federated} uploaded gradients to calculate features indirectly.
-However, it may cause privacy leakage under well-designed attacks and will introduce extra communication costs.